-dedicated online platform (deliverable 5.2) is created for supporting the work of CEESEN and it is accessible over the Internet in www.ceesen.org.
+A dedicated online platform is created for supporting the work of CEESEN and it is accessible over the Internet in www.ceesen.org.
 The members can become the users of the platform and participate in its activities: trainings and new cooperation projects.
-Online platform serve mostly as education, database/ information platform for partners, forerunners, and interested parties. Ιt provides information in an accessible way.
+Online platform serves mostly as an education, database/information platform for partners, forerunners, and interested parties.
+It provides information in an accessible way.
 It is simple, informative, understandable, layered (detailed information available after clicking).
-The website's main language is English but it has also 13 regional language versions, as agreed following the CEESEN platform survey (that is, separate CEESEN landing pages do not need to be created individually by each partner on their own websites).
-The website's home page inspire and invite people to join the community of energy leaders (CEESEN).
-All publicity rules of the Horizon 2020 Programme/EU are followed.
+The website's main language is English and it has also 11 regional language versions.